pittcsc/Documents/Constitution.md

 ## XII) Terms of Office

-Officers will begin their terms at the Spring semester and will continue until the end of the proceeding Fall semester.
+Officers will begin their terms in the Spring semester and will continue until the end of the proceeding Fall semester.

 ## XIII) Officer Responsibilities and Duties

 ### President

-The president is ultimately responsible for the activities and actions of the the Pitt CSC.
+The president is ultimately responsible for the activities and functions of the Pitt CSC.
 He or she will work closely with the Project chairperson to come up with project ideas and with the Education chairperson to determine what lessons will be appropriate to present throughout the semester.
-Additionally, the president is primarly responsible for running group meetings.
+Additionally, the president is primarily responsible for running group meetings.

 ### Vice President